Hendrix in the West: Recording

 The album contains songs from Hendrix's performances at the Royal Albert Hall on February 24, 1969, the San Diego Sports Arena on May 24, 1969, Berkeley Community Theatre on May 30, 1970 and the Isle of Wight Festival on August 30, 1970.
 The album's credits mislabel "Little Wing" and "Voodoo Child" as being recorded in San Diego, but actually they were recorded at the Royal Albert Hall on February 24, 1969.

 Critical reception and charts

 In a review for AllMusic, Sean Westergaard gave the album four out of five stars.
 He notes the relatively rare performances of "God Save the Queen", "Sgt.
 Pepper's Lonely Hearts Club Band", "Blue Suede Shoes" and "Johnny B. Goode" as adding to Hendrix's more typical concert material.

-Hendrix in the West reached No. 7 in the UK albums chart, and No. 12 on both the U.S. Best Selling Soul LP's and the Billboard 200 charts.
+Hendrix in the West reached No. 7 in the UK albums chart, No. 12 on both the U.S. Best Selling Soul LP's and the Billboard 200 charts, and No. 11 in Canada.